lvzrr/libft/README.md

   - Reserve and shrink-to-fit memory management
   - Clear and reuse vectors efficiently
 - Inspired by C++ `std::vector` and Rust `Vec<T>`, but adapted for pure C.
+- Thought to be able to act as a stack if needed.
 ### Lightweight Garbage Collector

 - Memory allocations are **tracked internally** using a map-based structure.